michelgokan/perfsim/README.md

 > This package contains several bugs and issues that we are actively working on fixing.
 Please be aware that the package
 > may not work as expected in all cases.
 We are working on resolving these issues and will provide updates as soon as
 > possible.
 If you encounter any problems, please open an issue on the GitHub repository, so we know.

-## Description

-PerfSim is a discrete-event simulator designed to approximate and predict the performance of cloud-native service chains in various user-defined scenarios.
-It leverages a systematic approach for analyzing network traces and simulating the behavior of service chains to provide insights into system KPIs, such as the average response time of requests.

-> [!NOTE]
-> The performance modeling part required to create the service chain models is not included in this suite.
-Users will
-> need to prepare their models based on their own data or existing benchmarks.

 ## Features